 It’s worth mentioning that if you want to download this plug-in, you have to sign up with your name and email, which means that essentially, you’re trading your personal information with the producer of the product, which is then sold off to advertisers.

-This plug-in is fairly unique in the sense that it comes with a set of convenient pre-sets that offer two different things: compression and distortion, primarily.
+This plug-in from Audio Plugins For Free is fairly unique in the sense that it comes with a set of convenient pre-sets that offer two different things: compression and distortion, primarily.

 While it does come with a filter and mastering knob, it’s the compression and distortion which make this plug-in fun to use.
 While there is no end to what you can use this for, I would say it’s best for vocals, bass, boutique 808s, guitar, and certain aspects of a drum kit, for instance, the kick or the snare.